Biotin: Factors that affect biotin requirements

 Chronic alcohol use is associated with a significant reduction in plasma biotin.
 Intestinal biotin uptake also appears to be sensitive to the effect of the anti-epilepsy drugs carbamazepine and primidone.
 Relatively low levels of biotin have also been reported in the urine or plasma of patients who have had a partial gastrectomy or have other causes of achlorhydria, as well as burn patients, elderly individuals, and athletes.
 Pregnancy and lactation may be associated with an increased demand for biotin.
-In pregnancy, this may be due to a possible acceleration of biotin catabolism, whereas, in lactation, the higher demand has yet to be elucidated.
+In pregnancy, this may be due to a possible acceleration of biotin catabolism, whereas, in lactation, the cause of the higher demand is unknown.
 Recent studies have shown marginal biotin deficiency can be present in human gestation, as evidenced by increased urinary excretion of 3-hydroxyisovaleric acid, decreased urinary excretion of biotin and bisnorbiotin, and decreased plasma concentration of biotin.

-Biosynthesis
+Biosynthesis in non-mammals

 Biotin, synthesized in plants, is essential to plant growth and development.
 Bacteria also synthesize biotin, and it is thought that bacteria resident in the large intestine may synthesize biotin that is absorbed and utilized by the host organism.

 Biosynthesis starts from two precursors, alanine and pimeloyl-CoA.
 These form 7-keto-8-aminopelargonic acid (KAPA).
 KAPA is transported from plant peroxisomes to mitochondria where it is converted to 7,8-diaminopelargonic acid (DAPA) with the help of the enzyme, BioA.
 The enzyme dethiobiotin synthetase catalyzes the formation of the ureido ring via a DAPA carbamate activated with ATP, creating dethiobiotin with the help of the enzyme, BioD, which is then converted into biotin which is catalyzed by BioB.
 The last step is catalyzed by biotin synthase, a radical SAM enzyme.
 The sulfur is donated by an unusual [2Fe-2S] ferredoxin.
-Depending on the species of bacteria, Biotin can be synthesized via multiple pathways.
+Depending on the species of bacteria, biotin can be synthesized via multiple pathways.